Sean-w94/atmos/article/article.md

 In particular we used destructuring to emulate configuration based enums which were then used to establish light-weight multiplexing (more on this later).

 Since `const` keywords are transpiled to `var` keywords usage of `const` was more of a mental assist.
 It prevented the (generally) bad habit of reassignment, and made us think about what exactly constitutes an actual variable reference.
-Whilst there wouldn't be a direct performance benefit from using `const` in a transpile denvironment we're still keeping the road clear for the JavaScriptengine by enforcing non-reassigned variables.
+Whilst there wouldn't be a direct performance benefit from using `const` in a transpilation context, we're still facilitating the JavaScript engine by using variables that won't be reassigned.
+In other words the interpreter has to jump through hoops when a reference keeps changing.
+Employing an enforceable practice of non-reassignment should make runtime optimizations more likely.

 Another gem is the lambdas.
 The removal of noise around a function enhances readability.
-However there is a couple of caveats that come along with lambdas.
+However there are a couple of caveats.

 First there's a potential debugging issue (a similar problem to [using anonymous functions][]).
 The code base was small enough in our case to let that go on this occasion.
 Secondly the lexical treatment of `this` differs from standard functions.

-The `this` context in an arrow function takes on the context of the surroundingclosure.
-If the surrounding closure isn't called with `new`, or given a context via `call`, `apply` or `bind` then `this` in a lambda function defaults to the global or object, or `undefined` when in strict mode.
-All of that is fine, the gotcha comes in when this rule **supercedes* context binding methods (e.g. `call`, `bind`, `apply`).
+The context (represented by `this`) in an arrow function takes on the context of the surrounding closure.
+If the surrounding closure isn't called with `new`, or given a context via `call`, `apply` or `bind` then `this` in a lambda function defaults to either the global object or `undefined` when in strict mode.
+All of that is fine, what may be unexpected though, is that the lexical lambda context rule **supercedes* the context binding methods (e.g. `call`, `bind`, `apply`).

 ```js
 function f(fn) { fn.call({some: 'instance'}) }